The Voyage by Charles Morgan

 It was bitterly cold.I felt lonely and depressed.
 I don’t know why with a good home and so much to be thankful for – just when I felt at my worst the postman brought a letter containing 10 dollars from America.
 I wrote to thank.
 Was going out but the siren sounded.

-The story, set in the late nineteenth century, tracks the lives of a young couple from their upbringing in the same French village.
 Barbet is a war veteran, farmer, and warden of a small prison and performs his work with kindness and dedication.
-He is amazed at the ability of nature to carry on, regardless of war.
+He is amazed at the ability of nature to carry on regardless of war.
 Therese is the lovechild of the local priest, rebellious and happy-go-lucky, and goes to Paris where she sings in the nightclubs.
+The story, set in the late nineteenth century, tracks their lives from their upbringing in the same French village.

 Such is Morgan’s skill that the book reads like a translation of a French novel.
 He uses detailed description without suffocating the reader’s imagination.
 When Barbet lets the prisoners walk free, he risks loss of freedom for himself.
-When he subsequently joins Therese in Paris, the law catches up with him.
+The law catches up with him when he eventually joins Therese in Paris.
 One wonders how Hugh felt in terms of freedom and imprisonment as he embarked upon the next stage of his life.

 British author Charles Morgan was popular with 1940s readers not least in France.
-He dedicated the book to a French couple, friends of his whom he hopes will not suffer as a result of invasion.
-The wife translated the book into French for publication after the war.
-The Voyage gets its title from the very end of the book when the two lovers decide to take a journey into the unknown.
+The 1940 book is in fact dedicated to a French couple, friends of his whom he hopes will not suffer as a result of the invasion of their country.
+The wife translated the book into French and it was published after the war.
+The Voyage gets its title from the very end of the book when two lovers decide to take a journey into the unknown.

-The title is a quote from Milton’s Samson Agonistes (telling the story from Judges, Chapter 16).
-Samson wondered whether his blindness and imprisonment were his own fault or the will of God and whether he could have altered the course of events.
+The significance of the title is that it is a quote from Milton’s Samson Agonistes, (telling the story from Judges, Chapter 16).
+Samson wondered whether his blindness and imprisonment were his own fault and whether he could have altered the course of events.
+On the other hand, his fate could be the will of God.
 The theme of imprisonment runs through both the book and the story which inspired it.

 For Jim and Hugh, the war threatened freedom and in Hugh’s case brought the prospect of a restrictive life at sea.
-For both, their experience of the First World War was as small children.
+They both experienced the First World War as small children and were therefore shielded from it.
 Huxley writes of contemporary times with the threat of another war.
 Maybe this is what Hugh found depressing; or, he may have reflected on his father’s decision to take the family to America in the grip of economic slump.